NVIDIA/GenerativeAIExamples/community/SQLServer_AI_with_NVIDIA_NIM/README.md

 - Azure Local with Windows VM, WSL 2, Docker Desktop, SQL Server 2025
 - Linux or Linux VM, Azure Local with Linux VM, Docker, SQL Server 2025
 - Hybrid: Windows VM and Linux VM (current demo)

+**Goals:**

+The demo is trying to generalize and simplify an approach presented by the Microsoft SQL Server team on NVIDIA GTC 2025 conference.
+[Build Secure and Scalable Gen AI Applications With Databases and NVIDIA AI [S71521]](https://www.nvidia.com/en-us/on-demand/session/gtc25-S71521/)

+In general, I am trying to reach the same goals using the latest NVIDIA and Azure technologies:

+- How to use AI functionality in SQL Server 2025 using NVIDIA Inference Microservices (NIM) containers.
+- The solution enables generating and storing AI model embeddings in SQL Server, making it possible to search for similar data using natural language prompts—even across multiple languages.
+- The demo shows how to deploy and configure both the AI model (in NIM containers) and SQL Server in Azure Cloud and On-premises.
+- It covers practical issues such as certificate management, REST API configuration, required payload parameters, etc.
+- Provided scripts and procedures allow you to generate and store embeddings in the AdventureWorks database with AI functionality.

 ---